-A series of new large works on unstretched canvas which create the main stage via the body of the tapestry/curtain.
-Personally I have used curtains for many years to deal with anxiety, often creating a visualisation of a cloth to cover subjects of anxiety and prevent the treadmill in my head.
+This is the first of a series of new large paintings on canvas that feature tapestry-like curtains as the main stage on which narratives play out.
+For mental health reasons, I have for many years often visualised cloth or curtains to cover ‘subjects’ of anxiety.
+They help me to prevent hamster wheels in my head.
 Like shutting a book on an unpleasant chapter, you know it may open up again but for now it is closed.
-The process has had limited success, as things always leak through, yet it has helped to cloak some things until I could deal with them.
+The process has had limited success as things always leak through, yet it has helped to cloak some things until I could deal with them.

-This painting with its figure-stories explores women caught between societal judgement and inherent guilt that tells them they must be a fault.
-Aiming to create stages on which to explore devious cultural psychologies that trap women in cycles of guilt and anxiety may enable women to understand and deal with mental health issues.
+This painting with its figure-stories explores women caught between societal judgement and an inherent guilt that tells them they must be a fault.
+Paintings visually explore devious cultural psychologies that trap women in cycles of guilt and anxiety and aim to enable us all to find ways to understand and deal with societal pressure and inequality.

 A history of domestic appliances explores power relations and hierarchies.
 It denies historical and religious references in its title, yet patriarchy is there and its coat of arms are 5 ‘diapers’ – the diamond patterns in the cloth that led to the synonymous American diapers – or nappies in the UK.
 I’ve been painting figures that use historical references since 2006, yet rarely broken with the use of bitumen, which makes multiple figure paintings very challenging (and doing it for that reason).
 It’s an interesting process to freely explore multiple figured narrative compositions inspired by history, yet of my own invention, using – just oil paint for a change.